dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-kestra.md

 Kestra provides a robust orchestration engine with features including:

-- Workflows are accessible through a user interface, event-driven automation, and an embedded visual studio code editor.
+- Workflows accessible through a user interface, event-driven automation, and an embedded visual studio code editor.
 - It also offers embedded documentation, a live-updating topology view, and access to over 400 plugins, enhancing its versatility.